johncarlomaula/john-carlo.github.io/project5_telco.md

 | Sensitivity | 80.7% | 72.3% |
 | Specificity | 60.0% | 68.6% |

-Both models have a lower accuracy than the initial model, but they have a higher sensitivity.
-Since the bootstrapped model has a higher overall accuracy and specificity, I decided to choose that model has a the final model.
-However, depending on the costs of customer retention vs the cost of losing a customer, the other model might be better due to its higher sensitivity.
+Both models have a lower accuracy than the initial model, but they both have higher sensitivity.
+Since the bootstrapped model has a higher accuracy and specificity, I decided to select that model as the final model.

-For example, if the loss of a customer is more costly than the cost of any implemented customer retention strategies, then this model will be a better option since it ensures that customers who are more likely to churn are identified.

-On the other hand, if the cost is about the same, then the bootstrapped model will be a better option since it ensures that as many customers are correctly classified regardless of whether or not they are more likely to churn.

-### Feature Importance

-Feature importance is a measurement of how important or influential a variable is in predicting churning.
-One way of measuring influence is by examining the coefficients of the logistic regression model.

-For example, **monthly contract** has a coefficient of 1.977 in the model.
-This means that customers with a monthly contract have a **622% increase** in the odds of churning compared to those who have a 1-year or 2-year contract when all other variables are kept constant.

-All predictors included in the model were determined to be important in predicting churning.
+All predictors included in the model were determined to be important in predicting churning, with monthly contract being the most influential predictor.
+Customers who have this type of contract have a **622% greater** odds of churning.

 ### Recommendations

+While the bootstrapped model is my recommended final model, the other model might be better if the cost of losing a customer greater than the cost of implementing customer retention stragies due to its higher sensitivity.

+Overall, I recommend the following actions to be done:

 - Focus on customers who have a monthly contract.
 Offer incentives when signing up for a 1-year or 2-year contract.
 - Overhaul the *Fiber Optic* internet service.
 It has a higher overall monthly cost, but there does not appear to be a difference in the quality of the services provided when compared to *DSL*.